 Profile: Barbara Leigh

-Starring in the new National Trust TV ad was a perk of volunteering, but being able to keep the memory of Churchill’s former home alive is something Barbara feels passionate about.
+As a volunteer at Chartwell being able to keep the memory of Churchill’s former home alive is something Barbara feels passionate about.

 ‘I’m one of those people where if you say “do you want to try this?”
 I’ll say “yes”.
 If I don’t like it, I don’t have to do it again.
 I think that’s why I got into volunteering.’